moveeleven-data/mELOdy/docs/cantus_language.md

 - **Optional coloration:** if the final pitch is scale degree 2, 3, 6, or 7, you may flatten it for expressive effect

 **Rule of thumb:** the last sustained pitch always identifies the square, even if ornaments or grace notes precede it.

+**Note: It is also possible for Black to begin from scale degree 8 (octave) and descend to the reference, mirroring White.**

 ## Concluding Figures